We aim to make

 My goal is to provide you with the best quality of pregnancy care possible.
 I aim to do this in a warm, friendly and caring environment with attention to your individual needs and requests.
 ‘Information, communication and relationship’ are the words that summarise the endeavours of my management of you.
 I want you to enjoy your pregnancy and childbirth experience, as it is one of the most important times in your life.

-I have personally managed over 15,000 pregnancies, and so I am an extremely experienced obstetrician.
+I have personally managed at least 15,000 pregnancies, and so I am an extremely experienced obstetrician.

 While I hope you have a very uneventful pregnancy and childbirth journey, it is impossible to know whether this will be the case.
 Rest assured I am well skilled to successfully manage you and your baby if there are any pregnancy or childbirth complications.
 I will endeavour to always give you the greatest excellence in all aspects of pregnancy and childbirth care possible.